 Marumiya Noritama: Various Ways to Use Furikake Seasoning

-Today I had the instant yaki-udon shown below for lunch, which was a limited-time offer from the leading Japanese instant noodle manufacturer “Myojo (明星)”.
+Today for lunch, I had the instant yaki-udon pictured below, which was a limited-time offer from the leading Japanese instant noodle manufacturer “Myojo (明星)”.

-Myojo created this instant yaki-udon noodle in collaboration with “Marumiya (丸美屋)”, the leading Japanese food company with the top share in Japan’s “Furikake (ふりかけ)” market.
+Myojo actually created this instant yaki-udon noodle in collaboration with “Marumiya (丸美屋)”, the leading Japanese food company with the top share in the “Furikake (ふりかけ)” market.

-In fact, the contents of this udon dish included a packet of Marumiya’s best-selling Furikake seasoning “Noriyama (のりたま)” as a topping.
+In fact, as you can see in the picture above, the topping of this instant udon dish included a packet of Marumiya’s best-selling Furikake seasoning “Noritama (のりたま)”.

-By the way, Furikake is a Japanese seasoning mainly meant for rice.
-Generally, it consists of dry mini flakes made from various food materials such as meat, fish, eggs, vegetables, and seaweed.
+Incidentally, Furikake is a traditional Japanese seasoning originally meant for rice.
+Generally, it consists of granules or dry mini flakes processed from various ingredients such as meat, fish, egg, seaweed, and vegetables.

-We usually sprinkle Furikake flakes over hot steamed plain rice and enjoy it.
-But actually the Japanese rice seasoning can also be used for foods other than rice.
+We usually sprinkle Furikake bits on a hot bowl of white rice and enjoy it.
+But actually, as shown above, the rice condiment can also be used for foods other than rice.

-As a matter of fact, some Japanese use the popular Shiso Furikake “Yukari (ゆかり)” as a common seasoning, and as the above Myojo’s product shows, “Noritama (のりたま)” can also be used in various ways.
+As a matter of fact, some Japanese use the popular Shiso Furikake “Yukari (ゆかり)” in various ways, and as the above Myojo’s product demonstrates, “Noritama (のりたま)” can also be a versatile seasoning.

-Actually, Noritama is a very famous Furikake rice seasoning in Japan.
-It went on the market in 1960 and became a big hit in 1963 thanks to a Japanese anime seal attached to the product as a freebie.
+For the unfamiliar, Noritama is the best known and most loved Furikake in Japan.
+The product was put on the market in 1960 and became a big hit in 1963 mainly because of the anime seal attached as a freebie.

-Since then, Marumiya Noritama has been a standard rice seasoning in Japan, and even now it holds the largest share in Japan’s Furikake market.
+Since then, Marumiya Noritama has been a standard rice seasoning, and even now it holds the largest share in Japan’s Furikake market.

-Other ingredients include parched sesame seeds, milk sugar, sugar, wheat flour, salt, processed soybeans, sweet red bean paste, mackerel flakes, miso, dairy products, extracts (chicken, seafood, kombu, bonito, yeast), seaweed calcium, palm oil, chicken powder, starch, soy sauce, chicken oil, Aosa seaweed, high-fructose corn syrup, matcha green tea powder, mirin, yeast, dextrin, reduced starch syrup, and amino acids.
+By the way, the other ingredient includes parched sesame seeds, milk sugar, sugar, wheat flour, salt, processed soybean, sweet red bean paste, mackerel flakes, miso, dairy product, extracts (chicken, seafood, kombu, bonito, yeast), seaweed calcium, palm oil, chicken powder, starch, soy sauce, chicken oil, Aosa seaweed, high fructose corn syrup, matcha green tea powder, mirin, yeast, dextrin, reduced starch syrup, and amino acid seasoning.

-- Some Japanese like to eat baguettes with olive oil and Noritama flakes, which make the baguette flavorful
+- Some Japanese like to eat baguette with olive oil and Noritama flakes

-- The Furikake seasoning works well with fried foods.
+- Noritama works well with fried dishes.
 Just sprinkle the flakes over the food as a finishing touch

-- The rice seasoning can also be used in noodle dishes other than udon, such as pasta.
+- Noritama can also be used in noodles other than udon, such as pasta.